 Felbeck Trust – Health and Safety on our Sites

-When in the countryside you are responsible for your own safety and for the safety of others in your care, especially children.
-Please look out for and be prepared for natural hazards, changes in weather and other events.
+When in the countryside you are responsible for your own safety and for the safety of others in your care, especially children and vulnerable adults.
+Please look out for and be prepared for natural hazards, changes in weather, and other events.
 Wear clothing appropriate for the countryside and for the expected weather conditions.

-When visiting any sites managed by Felbeck Trust please:
+When visiting any sites managed by Felbeck Trust please respect protect and enjoy our wild places:

 · Follow the Countryside Code